 (7) This section does not apply to or in respect of an assignment that occurs by operation of law.

-82. Loan to be in money or equivalent
+82. Payments by credit provider to be in cash and in full

 Subject to this Act, a credit provider shall not under a regulated loan contract make a payment of an amount to or in accordance with the instructions of the debtor unless the payment —